Prepare to be charmed by the beauty of Cambodia

 Cambodians have a well-earned reputation for radiating optimism and an unpretentious, friendly welcome.
 Expect proud smiles to accompany your discovery of their rich heritage, splendid natural scenery and delicious cuisine.
 It may be a small country but Cambodia has lots to do, and its historical relics, in particular, exert an irresistible grip on intrepid travellers worldwide.
 This is a destination with a beguiling mix of flooded rice paddies and stilted villages, soft tropical beaches and rustic island escapes… but it is the temples of Angkor that steal the show.
 From ruins snared among tree branches, to ancient faces carved from rock - they are nothing less than awesome and certainly merit the hype.

-Top three things to do in Cambodia
+Top things to do in Cambodia

 A step back in time